cssnr/virustotal-action/README.md

 #### json

-Note: `sha256` is only included if you set the input `sha256: true`.
+Note: The `sha256` is only included if you set the input `sha256: true`.

 ```json
 [